Ruin0x11/OpenNefia/README.md

 ## Requirements
 - [LÖVE](https://love2d.org) 0.10.0
     + NOTE: At some point the project will move to a custom build of the LÖVE runtime due to missing features (font styling, MIDI playback, CJK text wrapping, etc.)

-### Test Requirements
-To run tests, these additional dependencies are needed.

 - [LuaJIT](http://luajit.org) 2.0.5
 - [luasocket]()
     + Provided by LÖVE.